 Children as young as 9 can help save another person’s life by teaching them to call 911.
 They can also perform steps such as taking the heel of their hand and pressing it firmly into the center of the victim’s chest, also known as chest compressions.
 They can repeat this until an adult arrives who can give an advanced help.

 One school in the United States of America has come up with an interesting technique to ensure that more and more people are familiar with the method and know what to do when someone else suffers a heart attack in their presence.
-They teach their students CPR and then make it compulsory for them to go home and teach someone else the technique.
-The more people the students educate, the more credits they get.
+They teach their students CPR and basic First Aid skills and then make it compulsory for them to go home and teach someone else the life-saving technique.
+The more people get educated by the students, the more credits they get.
 It was found that, on average, each school student taught 2.5 others.

 When a heart attack occurs, CPR is usually performed by other people less than 45% of the time, and that too is done by people who are not sure of what they are doing, so the success rate is even lower.
 This makes it all the more necessary to learn the proper procedures correctly.